rsnodgrass/hass-mcintosh/README.md

 My MX160 was broken in shipping and so I no longer have a device for testing or development so progress has been slow.
 This integration and underlying libraries is expected to be completed late 2024.

+## LOOKING TO BUY MX160 or MX170

+If you have an MX160 or MX170 you are looking to sell, please contact me.

 ## Support